opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 # `Whitelist`

-The whitelist module keeps track of all valid Otoken contracts.
+The whitelist module keeps track of all valid oToken addresses, product hashes, collateral addresses, and callee addresses.

 ## Modifiers: